gu-lseg/intro-to-programming/source/conditionals.rst

 Conditionals always base their decisions on the result of a boolean expression.

-First we look at some boolean expressions, then at two conditonal
+First we look at some boolean expressions in more detail.
+Then we explore our first repetition construct.
-statements: `if` and `while`.

 Equality
 ========